-Consider that Airbnb's expected IPO valuation of \$30 billion is only slightly higher than the \$25 billion expected valuation of DoorDash, which is a much worse business that has no clear path to profitability.
+Consider that the midpoint of Airbnb's price range (\$28 billion valuation) is only slightly higher than the \$25 billion valuation at the midpoint of DoorDash's IPO price range, which is a much worse business that has no clear path to profitability.

-We're not saying the firm is undervalued at \$30 billion, but when we use our reverse DCF model to analyze the future cash flow expectations baked into ABNB, they don't seem nearly as unrealistic relative to other IPOs we've covered.
-Below we model two different scenarios to determine what ABNB should be worth, based on growth in future cash flows.
+We're not saying Airbnb is undervalued at \$28 billion, but when we use our reverse DCF model to analyze the future cash flow expectations baked into ABNB, they don't seem nearly as unrealistic relative to other IPOs we've covered.
+Below, we model two different scenarios to determine what ABNB should be worth, based on growth in future cash flows.